Student Loan Information

 #2) Return all documents requested by the ISSA Financial Aid Office to complete your FAFSA application.

 #3) Go to https://studentloans.gov to complete Direct Loan Entrance Counseling and the Direct Loan Master Promissory Note.
-Go to Manage My Direct Loan and click the Sign In button.
-You will need your social security number, the first two characters of your last name, your date of birth and your FAFSA username and password.
-Once you are signed, click on Complete Counseling.
-Under Choose Loan Counseling Type click the Start button for Entrance Counseling.
+Click the Log In button.
+You will need the username and password you use to complete the FAFSA (FSA ID).
+Once you are signed in, click on Complete Entrance Counseling and follow instructions.